acmeet/acmeet/README.md

 ### frontend

-- filter availability of arbitrary subset of responders, not just single responder
 - touch events
 - better mobile support in general
 - "preview" change with click and drag when adding availability